 If you would prefer your WiFi to not be visible, you can also hide your network.
 This will stop the router from broadcasting its SSID, making it harder for a hacker to find the network.
 Those devices already connected to the network will stay connected, but no new devices will be able to connect.
 This facility can be temporarily deactivated should you acquire new tech that you wish to add.

 Disable router remote access

-A lot of routers have a 'remote access' feature, which will give access to the routers control panel once the username and password has been entered.
+A lot of routers have a 'remote access' feature, which will give access to the router's control panel once the username and password have been entered.
 Unless you know that you need this remote access feature, we strongly recommend that you turn it off.
 This is because it presents another way for a hacker to potentially gain access to your router.
 Turning remote access off will most likely not impact you at all and it’s an easy cyber security measure to implement.
 To turn off the remote access feature, visit your router’s control panel.